fabiomercorio/fabiomercorio.github.io/publications.md

 @inproceedings{ijcai2022-858,
-  title     = {The Good, the Bad, and the Explainer: A Tool for Contrastive Explanations of Text Classifiers}, author    = {Malandri, Lorenzo and Mercorio, Fabio and Mezzanzanica, Mario and Nobani, Navid and Seveso, Andrea}, booktitle = {Proceedings of the Thirty-First International Joint Conference on
+  title     = {The Good, the Bad, and the Explainer: A Tool for Contrastive Explanations of Text Classifiers}, author    = {Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Navid Nobani and Andrea Seveso}, booktitle = {Proceedings of the Thirty-First International Joint Conference on
                Artificial Intelligence, {IJCAI-22}},
   publisher = {International Joint Conferences on Artificial Intelligence Organization},